MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/user-defaults.md

 ---
-title: "Working with User Defaults"
+title: "Working with User Defaults in Xamarin.iOS"
-description: "This article covers working with NSUserDefault to save default settings in a Xamarin iOS App or Extension." ms.prod: xamarin ms.assetid: DAE7FFC4-B8C9-4D9E-886A-9B2388452EEB ms.technology: xamarin-ios
+description: "This article covers working with NSUserDefaults to save default settings in a Xamarin iOS app or extension.
+It describes NSUserDefaults at a high level and discusses how to read and write values." ms.prod: xamarin ms.assetid: DAE7FFC4-B8C9-4D9E-886A-9B2388452EEB ms.technology: xamarin-ios